 Developing mobile apps using Apache Cordova or any other platform involves constantly deploying your app to real devices.
 This process can become tedious because the phone or tablet must be connected via USB cable to your computer.
 However, you can connect your device via WiFi and deploy and debug your app normally following these steps.

-- Connect your device normally via USB cable.
+1. Connect your device normally via USB cable and open a command prompt.

-- Ensure the connection is successful by typing adb devices in a command line window.
+2. Ensure the connection is successful by typing adb devices

-- In newer Android devices, go to WiFi > Advanced, and locate the IPv4 address.
+2. Go to WiFi > Advanced, and locate the IPv4 address label.

 How to find out your IP in newer Android devices